ppryanichek/100-days-of-code/log.md

 Gonna get some sleep and continue tomorrow.
 It's 101DaysOfCode now.

+### Day 33: November 16, Saturday

+**Today`s Progress**: I finally made a multi-user chat via socket.

+I should have used hashmap instead of linkedlist to be able to assign names to users (I have all users on the other side named "User 2" :)

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)

 2.[Implement a method that merges two arrays of numbers sorted in descending order into one array sorted in the same order.](https://stepik.org/lesson/12762/step/9?auth=login&unit=3110)